liferay/liferay-frontend-projects/guidelines/general/branch_structure.md

 # A note on tags

 -   We tag our releases with an annotated tag of the form "v1.2.3" (Annotated tags are tags that include a message; in our case, we make the message the same as the tag name.)
--   In a monorepo like [Clay](https://github.com/liferay/clay), all packages are released together an share the same version number and a single tag.
+-   In a monorepo like [Clay](https://github.com/liferay/clay), all packages are released together and share the same version number and a single tag.
 -   In a monorepo like [liferay-npm-tools](https://github.com/liferay/liferay-npm-tools), the packages are released independently, so the tags have the format "package/v1.2.3" (eg. "liferay-npm-scripts/v2.2.0").
 We automate this with `.yarnrc` files like [this one](https://github.com/liferay/liferay-npm-tools/blob/25733d82dbab8b1278743d653799a2682c832359/packages/liferay-jest-junit-reporter/.yarnrc) that ensure that `yarn version` produces tags of the desired format.